 A pyramid scheme is a non-sustainable business model that involves promising participants payment or services, primarily for enrolling other people into the scheme, rather than supplying any real investment or sale of products or services to the public.

-In fact, one of the best ways to spot an MLM program is to first do your due diligence, research the company, and if you are still unsure how you will actually make money, it is probably MLM.
+In fact, one of the best ways to spot an MLM program is to first do your due diligence.
+Research the company as well as the products.
+If you are still unsure how you will actually make money, it is probably MLM.

-Another dead giveaway is if they have tiered commission structures, meaning you make X amount of money from level 1 referrals, and Y amount of money from the people that level X refers.
+Another dead giveaway is tiered commission structures, meaning you make X amount of money from level 1referrals, and Y amount of money from the people that level X refers.

 Remember, the power of making money in an MLM scheme lies in recruiting people, and what better way to reach millions of people than by leveraging the internet.

 Link posting work-from-home opportunities aren’t what they seem.
 While they’re advertised as an easy way to make money online, there’s too much that the participants aren’t told up front.

 Basically, link posting is spamming for very little or no pay.